-- Chrome OS sign-in screen, where the certificates are surfaced to networks and as part of the third-party SAML sign-in flow.
+- Chrome sign-in screens, where the certificates are surfaced to networks and as part of the third-party SAML sign-in flow.

-- Devices in public session and kiosk mode, where the certificates are surfaced to websites, networks and third-party apps.
+- Devices in managed guest session and kiosk mode, where the certificates are surfaced to websites, networks, and third-party apps.

 The chrome.platformKeys API allows extensions and apps, such as VPN, to access client certificates managed by the platform.
 The permission model governing their use depends on whether the user account is managed or unmanaged.
 The following applies regardless of whether the device is enrolled or not.Unmanaged account

-When the user logs in with a managed account, such as their work account, the administrator is in charge of granting access to certificates that are meant for corporate usage.
-The administrator does that by specifying extensions that are allowed to use corporate certificates.
+When the user signs in with a managed account, such as their work account, the administrator is in charge of granting access to certificates that are meant for corporate usage.
+The administrator does that by specifying extensions that are allowed to use client certificates.

 To specify extensions that can use client certificates:

 From the Admin console Home page, go to DevicesChrome management.

 If you don't see Devices on the Home page, click More controls at the bottom.

 - Click Apps & extensions.